 Akanksha schools set rigorous learning standards to maximise student potential; creating a nurturing environment for children to excel in academics.
-The multidisciplinary curriculum is reflected in the daily time table with subjects ranging from Information and Computer Technology, Integration of the Arts in Mathematics and Science to Music, Physical Education (PE) & Sports to even Library/Reading.
+The multidisciplinary curriculum is reflected in the daily timetable with subjects ranging from Information and Computer Technology, Integration of the Arts in Mathematics and Science to Music, Physical Education (PE) & Sports to even Library/Reading.
 Above all, all Akanksha schools ensure the inclusion of technology and use of digital learning techniques in the day-to-day activities of the classroom.
 With extended school closures, we are investing in digital tablets for students to learn remotely through daily virtual classes.
 The long term vision for our schools is to enable blended, or hybrid learning where students can both learn online and attend physical in-person classes.

 Socio emotional development is a core aspect of the learning of every Akanksha student.
 This philosophy is grounded in the idea that success in the 21st century requires each child to go beyond just academics and develop soft skills for life-long learning and growth.
 All Akanksha schools implement Socio Emotional and Ethical (SEE) learning practices as part of their daily timetable.
 SEE is a creative and pragmatic learning tool aimed at providing socio-emotional support while honing fundamental development skills developed by Emory University in partnership with the Dalai Lama Trust.